TheOdinProject/curriculum/archive/old_lessons/introduction_to_web_development/getting_hired_as_a_web_dev.md

 ### Additional Resources

-*This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something*
+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

-* [Salary Information](http://www.indeed.com/salary/Web-Developer.html), though take it with a grain of salt because it's highly dependent on location and skills/seniority.
+- [Salary Information](http://www.indeed.com/salary/Web-Developer.html), though take it with a grain of salt because it's highly dependent on location and skills/seniority.
 Developers in tech hubs like San Francisco earn significantly more than average but, of course, their costs of living are higher as well.